As poets ran long, I’d resigned

 but you were in that room.

-And something so suddenly, achingly
+And something so suddenly, achingly,

-was said
+finally was said

 then and there